patrick-leung/aws-lambda-sap-odp-extractor/README.md

 * [AWS CLI already configured with Administrator permission](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html) , download it [here](https://aws.amazon.com/cli/)
 * [NodeJS 10.x installed](https://nodejs.org/en/download/) (include the Tools in the Windows installation)
 * [AWS CDK installed](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html) - use NodeJS npm to install this to test npm!
-* Download the code from this Github repo in [here](https://github.com/patrick-leung/aws-lambda-sap-odp-extractor/archive/master.zip)and unzip (as an alternative you can use Git clone)
+* Download the code from this Github repo in [here](https://github.com/patrick-leung/aws-lambda-sap-odp-extractor/archive/master.zip) and unzip (as an alternative you can use Git clone command line)

 ### Instructors:
 * SAP application (ABAP stack) with SAP Netweaver 7.5 or above.
 If required, you can create an SAP ABAP developer edition using cloud formation template [here](https://github.com/aws-samples/aws-cloudformation-sap-abap-dev)